The conclusion of a chapter from Facing the Charge, a new safari book edited by Sporting Classics’ Jim Casada. Read Part One by clicking here.

 I think I started to nod before she cut me off with a hand gesture.

 “Well, I heard you!
 I heard the whole thing!
 You must have shot a thousand of them!”

 I turned to look at Rory.
 He and I made eye contact.
 It took maybe two seconds for the full implications and irony of it all to set in for both of us.
 I started the laugh, short and clipped, almost choking, at almost the same instant he did.
 We saw one another’s faces, and the laugh swirled and grew and gained momentum, a dust devil becoming a microburst becoming a tornado becoming a National Weather Service emergency, booming and rising, loud enough that it must have carried all the way to the far bank of the Zambezi.

 Note: An excerpt from Facing the Charge, a new safari book by Michael J. Miller and Scott T. Longman.
-The book was edited by Sporting Classics’ own Jim Casada and can be ordered via Amazon by clicking here.
+The book was edited by Sporting Classics’ own Jim Casada and can be ordered via his website, jimcasadaoutdoors.com.